Statistical rigor built in

 Parameter Robustness

 After optimization selects the best parameters, we perturb each one to see if performance degrades gracefully or collapses.
+A real edge should survive small changes to the dials.

 • Each optimized parameter is varied ±20% from its selected value.